dunglas/doctrine-json-odm/README.md

 return EntityManager::create($conn, $config);
 ```

-## Install with Symfony
+## Install with Symfony 2 and 3

 The library comes with a bundle for the [Symfony](https://symfony.com) framework.
+If you use Symfony 4+, it is automatically registered.
+For Symfony 2 and 3, you must register it yourself:

 ```php
 // ...